Charge q is distributed uniformly throughout the volume of an ins... | Channels for Pearson+

 Charge q is distributed uniformly throughout the volume of an insulating sphere of radius R = 4.00 cm.
-At a distance of r = 8.00 cm from the center of the sphere, the electric field due to the charge distribution has magnitude E = 940 N/C. What are (a) the volume charge density for the sphere?
+At a distance of r = 8.00 cm from the center of the sphere, the electric field due to the charge distribution has magnitude E = 940 N/C. What are (b) the electric field at a distance of 2.00 cm from the sphere’s center?

 Verified Solution